CNES/demcompare/mesh_3d/README.md

 make install
 ```

-Then, configure the pipeline in a JSON file:
+Then, configure the pipeline in a JSON file `/path/to/config.json`:
 ```json
 {
   "input_path": "/path/to/input/data.ply",